BlueMoonComp/Robotics-camp-/Progress/Projects/ServoWalker/README.md

 ---

 ### 1
-start by making two sets of the blocks shown below.
+Start by making two sets of the blocks shown below.
 ![](./1.JPG)

 ### 2